 I’ve only read two of this series but I LOVE them.
 The stories are full of open ended questions that point to God’s love for us.
 The illustrations are modern and super-creative…they are a story within the story.
 I would read these every night if Lydia would let me…and she usually does!

-My fave: When God Created My Toes and God Loves Me More than That
+When God Created My Toes and God Loves Me More than That

 Recommended Ages: all ages